imCaoQuoc/TrafficSign_Classification/README.md

 ### **DEMO**

-#### 1. Selecting features
+#### 1. Uploading image

-You need to select features such as your gender, your age,...
+You need to upload your image, it should be in PNG format.

-#### 2. Click `Start`

 ---

 ### **RESULT**

-A model will return a number between 0 and 1, that would be a percentage of stroke you may get.
+A deom will return a traffic sign's class.

 ![alt text](https://github.com/imCaoQuoc/Healthcare_stroke_prediction/blob/main/DATA/Screenshot%202023-03-31%20202705.png)